Maria Stokholm

-Maria Fisker Stokholm (born 3 October 1990) is a Danish handball player for Viborg HK and the Danish national team.
+Maria Fisker Stokholm (born 3 October 1990) is a Danish handball player for Eiðis Bóltfelag and previously for the Danish national team.

 She was given the award of Cetățean de onoare ("Honorary Citizen") of the city of Bucharest in 2016.

 Club career

 Maria Fisker started playing handball at Vissing-Hadsten HK.
 In 2005 she signed for Randers HK, but only stayed there for a year before signing for the Danish top club Viborg HK.
 She debuted for the Viborg team in 2007, 25 days before she turned 17.
 This made her the third youngest player in the Danish Handball League at the time.

-At the 2013 World Championship, she was a part of the Danish team that won bronze medals, breaking a 9 year streak without medals for the Danish team.
-They beat Poland 30-26.
+At the 2013 World Championship, she was a part of the Danish team that won bronze medals, breaking a 9-year streak without medals for the Danish team.
+They beat Poland 30–26.

 In 2015 she suffered a concussion that put her on the sidelines for the entire spring season.
 She had just signed for Romanian club CSM București, where she only played for a season.

 She returned to Danish handball to join her former club Randers HK in 2016, where she played for 3 years, before re-joining Viborg HK.
 In 2019 Viborg HK signed her to replace Ann Grete Nørgaard, who had signed for SCM Ramnicu Valcea.

+In 2026 she signed for the Faroese side Eiðis Bóltfelag, where she will also take on the role as assistant coach.